-In a performance test script, transaction refers to a group of requests which are sent to the server.
+In a performance test script, a transaction refers to a group of requests which are sent to the server.
 A simple webpage may contain multiple requests which are associated with the components available on it.
 When a user does any action like hitting a button on the webpage then these requests (sync or async) are wrapped in one transaction and sent to the server to get the response.
-In simple performance testing term, a transaction simulates a user action like Login, Search, Submit an order, Logout etc.
+In simple performance testing terms, a transaction simulates a user action like Login, Search, Submit an order, Logout etc.

 During live monitoring:

-As per PTLC (Performance Test Life Cycle), the Transactions per second NFRs should be discussed and agreed during the NFR gathering phase.
+As per PTLC (Performance Test Life Cycle), the Transactions per second NFRs should be discussed and agreed upon during the NFR gathering phase.
 If the application is new then you should ask the expected TPS from the client or business analyst to measure the true performance of the application.

 Term to represent the TPS graph in different tools:

 - X-axis: It shows the elapsed time.
 The elapsed time may be relative time or actual time as per the graph’s setting.
 The X-axis of the graph also shows the complete duration of the test (without applying any filter).